[📣 Free Webinar ] Crypto Jurisdiction: EU MICAR vs. Canada MSB Register Now ->

 Overview Of MSB Regulations In The US

-In the US, MSB regulations are performed at both the federal and state level.
+In the US, MSB regulations are enforced at both the federal and state levels.
 The key federal regulatory body overseeing MSBs is the Financial Crimes Enforcement Network (FinCEN).

 Let's take a look at the primary requirements of operating a money service business in the US: